Notes on the Geography of Senegal: Saint-Louis

 We've come up the north tip of the island and are looking once again to Barbarie.
 It extends north a few miles to the deserted border with Mauritania.
 From there, sand extends almost without interruption for over a hundred miles to Nouamghar and the headland at Cape Timirist.

 We haven't moved, but now we're looking upstream on the main course of the river.
 Pity about the sandbar at the river's mouth, because the Senegal is navigable by river steamers upstream for 603 miles to Kayes, in Mali.
-A few miles farther, a small waterfall called Félou blocks further navigation, which is why, before there was a railway from Saint-Louis to Dakar, there was one from Kayes east, eventually running 308 miles to Bamako on the Niger.
+A few miles beyond that, a small waterfall called Félou blocked further navigation, which is why, before there was a railway from Saint-Louis to Dakar, there was one from Kayes east, eventually running 308 miles to Bamako on the Niger.
 Eventually, track was also extended west from Kayes to Dakar, which more or less put an end to navigation on the Senegal.
+The waterfall was replaced in 1920 by a dam and power station.

 Here's the first building seen by anyone coming off the Faidherbe Bridge--and also one of the last built before Independence.
 It's the post office, proof if any was needed that the French are always alert to style.